-Rising urban Land Surface Thermal Extremes in a rapidly evolving tropical Indian State
+Rising urban land surface thermal extremes in a rapidly evolving tropical Indian state

 Abstract

 India, as a developing country is undergoing accelerated urbanization.
 However, this rapid and often unplanned urban growth has become a major concern as it significantly alters land surface characteristics.
-This leads to increased land surface temperatures (LST) which contributes to deteriorating air quality, energy overconsumption, and adverse health conditions, posing substantial challenges to sustainable urban climate management.
-The current study focuses on the identification and analysis of the evolution of thermal hotspots across 30 districts of Odisha, a rapidly developing tropical Indian state utilizing 20 years of datasets from Moderate Resolution Imaging Spectroradiometer (MODIS) onboard Terra and Aqua, and Sentinel-2 satellite missions for the pre-monsoon season during 2017 to 2023.
-The analysis revealed that built-up areas exhibited significantly higher hotspot intensities than non-built-up regions.Districts with rapid population and industrial growth with extensive impervious surfaces and reduced vegetation showed a marked rise in thermal hotspots (at a maximum rate of 9% per year) emphasizing the role of impervious surfaces in modulating surface temperatures.
-In contrast, hotspots were pronounced over non-built-up areas for predominantly agrarian and semi-arid districts.
-Further, analysis indicated an intense prevalence of hotspots in rapidly urbanizing coastal districts with a minimum (maximum) rise of 2% (9%) area of hotspots in just seven years.
+This leads to increased land surface temperatures (LSTs) which contribute to deteriorating air quality, energy overconsumption, and adverse health conditions, posing substantial challenges to sustainable urban climate management.
+The current study focuses on the identification and analysis of the evolution of thermal hotspots across 30 districts of Odisha, a rapidly developing tropical Indian state utilizing 20 years of datasets from the Moderate Resolution Imaging Spectroradiometer (MODIS) onboard Terra and Aqua, and Sentinel-2 satellite missions for the pre-monsoon season from 2017 to 2023.
+The analysis revealed that built-up areas exhibited significantly higher hotspot intensities than non-built-up regions.
+Districts with rapid population and industrial growth with extensive impervious surfaces and reduced vegetation showed a marked increase in thermal hotspots (at a maximum rate of 9% per year) emphasizing the role of impervious surfaces in modulating surface temperatures.
+In contrast, the percentage of hotspot coverage was higher over non-built-up areas for predominantly agrarian and semi-arid districts, likely due to the progressive decrease in vegetation cover from anthropogenic activity and consequent exposure of bare land.
+Furthermore, analysis indicated an intense prevalence of hotspots in rapidly urbanizing coastal districts with a minimum (maximum) increase of 2% (9%) area of hotspots in just seven years.
 These findings highlight the critical need for targeted mitigation strategies in urban areas facing intensified thermal stress.

 Article information